tribprev/tribprev.github.io/issues/_current/townsend.md

 ---

-Eyes soaked in milk, shapes floated through taste.
-A holographic makeup stick marks the limits of our field of vision.
+Eyes soaked in milk, shapes buoyed through taste.
+A holographic makeup stick marks the limits of Loo's field of vision.
 Cheeks blushed.
-Smudged with a shade called supernova for an understanding of what we thought we saw before the lights went out.
+Streaked with a shade called supernova for an understanding of what they thought they saw before the lights went out.
 Believing the flash was enough to make a distinction.
 No. Not totally.
 Not in fact at all.
 But a vagueness.
 Awesome, overwhelming ambiguity.
 Yes.

 ---